-Question 1: How can I download Chinese lessons from this Website?
+Question 1: How can I access all Chinese lessons from this Website?

-Answer: Subscribers will have instant access to ALL 200+ audio lessons, full PDF transcript of every lesson, PDF worksheets, extra audio dialogues, video tutorials and more.
+Answer: Please sign up and you will have instant access to ALL 270+ audio lessons, full PDF transcripts, worksheets, extra situational audio dialogues and video tutorials.

 Question 2: Where can I download the PDF transcripts and worksheets of all lessons?

-Answer: First, please signup, then log into your account at www.melnyks.com and you will see them under the title ‘Active Subscriptions’.
+Answer: Please go to your account on www.melnyks.com and you will see them under the title ‘Active Subscriptions’.

 Question 3: I lost my user name or password, can you help me?

-Answer: Definitely!
-You can also try to recover your password by filling out the lost password field which you will see after you fail to login.
+Answer: Absolutely!
+You can also recover your password by filling out the lost password form.

-Question 4: How can I download ALL lessons into my iPod, iPhone, iPad or Android?
+Question 4: How can I download all lessons into my smartphone, iPod or a tablet?

 Question 5: How many lessons are in this course?
 Are you still producing them?

-Answer: We try to produce a new lesson every two weeks, so the number of lessons is constantly growing.
-Currently, there are already over 200+ Mandarin Chinese audio lessons on different topics.
-First 100 lessons will give you a very solid foundation in the language, so you can continue to build your vocabulary and acquire the language sense.
+Answer: We try to publish new lessons regularly, so the number of lessons is constantly growing.
+Currently, there are already over 270 Mandarin Chinese Audio Lessons on different topics.
+First 100 lessons will give you a very strong foundation in the language, so you can continue to build your vocabulary and acquire the language sense.
 Each new lesson will expand and improve what you already know, introduce new situations and teach you the nuances of the language used in these situations.

 Question 6: Please tell me more about subscribing.
 How much does it cost?

 Answer: All information can be found here.
-Each subscription includes access to ALL audio lessons, extra audio dialogues (great for reviewing), full PDF transcripts (a situational dialogue and vocabulary with tons of practical examples and explanations), review worksheets, video tutorials, mobile apps and more.
-If you don’t want to download or have a limited access to the Internet, we can send you a DVD disk with ALL audio lessons and the corresponding PDF transcripts on it, please see the signup link.
+Each subscription includes access to ALL audio lessons, extra audio dialogues (great for reviewing the lessons), full PDF transcripts (a situational dialog and vocabulary with tons of practical examples and explanations), review worksheets, video tutorials and more.

 Question 7: When I start this Mandarin Chinese course, will I be on my own?
 What kind of support can I count on?

-Answer: No matter what lesson you are on, whenever you have questions or something is not clear to you, you can either leave a comment on this Website or email us directly.
-There is also online community of current subscribers where you can talk to other members.
+Answer: No matter what lesson you are on or what level you are, when you have a question or something is not clear to you, you can either leave a comment on this Website or email us directly.

 Question 8: What’s the difference between simplified and traditional transcripts?

-Answer: The difference is in Chinese characters in the transcripts.
-In simplified transcripts simplified Chinese characters are used and in traditional-traditional Chinese characters.
-Traditional characters is what was used in China before 1949.
-After People’s Republic of China was declared, Chinese government made a reform of the writing system in order to elliminate the illiteracy among Chinese peasants.
+Answer: The difference is in Chinese characters only.
+In simplified transcripts, the simplified Chinese characters are used and in traditional-the traditional Chinese characters.
+Traditional characters were used in Mainland China before 1949.
+In People’s Republic of China, Chinese government made a reform of the writing system in order to elliminate illiteracy among Chinese peasants.
 A part of this reform was to throw away some strokes of the characters and make the characters easier to write and to learn.

-However in Taiwan, where it’s still officially the Republic of China, traditional Chinese characters are still used.
-In Mainland China, all books written before 1949 are using traditional or ‘correct’ form of Chinese characters, including those written thousands of years ago, like Tang poems, etc.
+However, in the Republic of China (Taiwan), the traditional Chinese characters are still used.
+In Mainland China, all books written before 1949 are using traditional form of Chinese characters, including those written thousands of years ago, like Tang poems, etc.